 Once you have ruled out the culprits that cause an allergy, the next step is to introduce a new diet that does not contain the food identified.
-Some vets might prescribe Benadryl to help relieve your dog’s allergy and grain-free dog food made from lean protein sources such as Annamaet Aqualuk.
+Some vets might prescribe Benadryl to help relieve your dog’s allergy and grain-free dog food made from lean protein sources.

-Some vets might also recommend a new diet consisting of foods made of novel protein sources including kangaroo and oatmeal or venison and potato which prevent dog’s immune response from being triggered.
+Some vets might also recommend a new diet consisting of foods made of novel protein sources, such as kangaroo and oatmeal or venison and potato, that prevent the dog’s immune response from being triggered.
 Other vets may also suggest a hypoallergenic diet.

 A hypoallergenic diet is a diet consisting of foods that are made with hydrolyzed protein.
 This protein is small enough to be ignored by an immune system.
 When you give your dog a hypoallergenic diet, remember hypoallergenic diets that are prescribed are a lot better than over-the-counter hypoallergenic diets, though it costs a lot more.

 The best way to prevent a food allergy is by giving your dog a rotational diet.

 A rotational diet is a diet that has some variety in it.
 It’s recommended by progressive vets that you switch your dog’s food a few times per year to maintain his gut health.

 For example, you might want to feed a lamb and rice foods for several weeks, then change them to fish and oatmeal, then change them again to venison and sweet potato.
 All of those foods are good candidates for dogs with food allergies since most dogs might have never eaten them before.
 If you have a sensitive dog, you may need a few weeks to slowly transition your dog onto the new food.